extreemedev/Biotech/README.md

 All images are part of a growing [image hierarchy][this-wiki-image-hierarchy].

-In the docker-compose.yml file the containers talk in bridge network, and each container has its unique purpose, with its unique image installed, as specified on the pipeline.
+In the `docker-compose.yml` file containers speak onto a bridge network, and each of them has its unique purpose, with its unique image installed, as specified on the pipeline workflow.
+Every single container is bound to the same working directory, generally on `/scripts`, in order to generate the expected outputs for each process.

-Each container is binded to a user's file system folder where all the executable files are, and where files are processed.

-There is one container, named "monitor", that has the GUI where the user can work into, that uses the image "xubuntu-no-vnc-biotech:latest".
-In this last container the user has root privileges to enable file actions.
+The main container, named `monitor`, that runs the previous built Dockerfile image `xubuntu-novnc-biotech:latest`, has the GUI where the user can easily work into.
+Inside this last one, the user has root privileges to enable file actions.
+Moreover `monitor` is the only one which has access to localhost on port 26901, due to the bind with the internal container port 6901, that enables noVNC display on browser.

 ***

-### Docker containers and images
+## Docker containers and images

 Here's a list of the containers name we used associated to the docker images retrievable on https://hub.docker.com: